 Glenview Weekly Update

-- Please continue to pack an extra mask with your child.
+- Please pack an extra mask with your child.
 Also, please encourage your children to bring a water bottle each day.
 We do have fountains with filler stations for everyone to use.

 Mrs. Lauren Orfe

 HADDON HEIGHTS PARENT TEACHER GROUP NEWS AND UPDATES:

 The HHPTG is offering two COVID-conscious opportunities for our community to get involved in honor of Martin Luther King, Jr. Day of Service:

 1) The HHPTG is partnering with Heights Grows for a Haddon Heights Clean Communities Day on Monday, January 17, 2022.
 Please see attached flyer for more information, and follow the link on the flyer to sign you and your family up for this event.

 2) The HHPTG is supporting the Ronald McDonald House of Southern New Jersey through their "Pull for the House" program.
 Throughout January, we are asking our elementary schools community to collect tabs from soda cans, energy drinks, soup cans, and other aluminum cans.
 Once collected, please drop your tabs off to a labeled bin on the porch of 100 7th Avenue, Haddon Heights by January 31, 2022.
 This program provides revenue to help families of seriously ill children stay in the Ronald McDonald House of Southern New Jersey.